-Application : This timeline can be used to graphically represent an individual’s biography or an institution’s history.
-This can be done by selecting the most important data, to keep the visual clear and simple.
+Application: This timeline can be used to graphically represent an individual’s biography or an institution’s history.
+This can be done by selecting the most important data, to keep the vision clear and simple.

-Objective : This chart has as primary purpose to divide the total volume of an entity into several categories.
+Objective: This chart has a primary purpose to divide the total volume of an entity into several categories.

 A waterfall chart is easily used to show how an initial value is affected by intermediate values, positive or negative, and then resulting in a final value.